HtetWaiYan7191/capstone-project/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for required documentations and instructions
+I would like to acknowledge and give credit to the original designer Cindy Shin on Behance and Microverse.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>